-- 1. This Convention shall apply to taxes on income imposed by a Contracting State, irrespective of the manner in which they are levied.
+1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied.

-- 2. There shall be regarded as taxes on income all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property.
+2. There shall be regarded as taxes on income all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property.

-- 3. The existing taxes to which this Convention shall apply are:
+- 3. The existing taxes to which the Convention shall apply are in particular:

-- (a) in the case of Ireland:
+- a) in the case of Ireland:

-- (i) the income tax;
+- i) the income tax;

-- (ii) the corporation tax;
+- ii) the income levy;

-- (iii) the capital gains tax;
+- iii) the corporation tax; and

-(hereinafter referred to as "Irish tax");
+- iv) the capital gains tax;

-(b) in the case of Malta:
+(hereinafter referred to as "Irish tax"); and

-the income tax;
+- b) in the case of the Kingdom of Morocco: - i) the income tax; and ii) the corporation tax;

-(hereinafter referred to as "Malta tax").
+(hereinafter referred to as "Moroccan tax").

 4. The Convention shall apply also to any identical or substantially similar taxes which are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
-The competent authorities of the Contracting States shall notify each other of any significant changes which have been made in their respective taxation laws.
+The competent authorities of the Contracting States shall notify each other of any substantial changes which have been made in their respective taxation laws.